Comparison of Methods that Combine Multiple Randomized Trials to Estimate Heterogeneous Treatment Effects: Discussion

 \section{Discussion}

 In this paper, we compared methods to estimate the conditional average treatment effect in a single trial and methods to extend the single-trial approaches to multiple trials.
 In the absence of notable cross-trial heterogeneity of treatment effects, the methods examined all performed well, but when trial membership was involved in the treatment effect function, some methods performed worse than others.
 Specifically, and not surprisingly, methods that ignore trial membership (complete pooling) do not effectively estimate the CATE when there is cross-trial heterogeneity.
 On the other hand, some methods performed well no matter the level of heterogeneity: pooling with trial indicator and ensemble forests had consistently low mean squared error despite increasing the variability of the trial membership coefficients in the treatment effect.
 This was especially true when the single-study method used was the causal forest (Figure \ref{fig1}).
+These patterns held across various data generation setups, including introducing different sample sizes across trials and a covariate shift.
+The patterns persisted for the most part with 30 trials as opposed to 10; however, the causal forest with pooling with trial indicator performed much worse with 30 trials.
+Therefore, this approach could be highly effective with a smaller number of trials but might miss key study-level differences with a large number of trials.
+Having 30 trials to combine is unlikely in practice, though, in our experience.
+Otherwise, the two best performing methods -- causal forest with pooling with trial indicator and causal forest with ensemble forest -- showed high accuracy across all other scenarios and could be good first choices for combining trials to estimate heterogeneous treatment effects.